gwigz/homunculus/README.md

 - [`pyogp`](http://wiki.secondlife.com/wiki/PyOGP) by the late Enus Linden and their team
 - `node-omv` by Wolfspirit for their proof of concept
 - [`node-metaverse`](https://github.com/CasperTech/node-metaverse) for delaying my efforts on [`sljs`](https://github.com/gwigz/sljs-archive)

-Homunculus _is not affiliated with or sponsored by Linden Research, Linden Lab or Second Life._